torryatco/Basilica/readme.md

 Note the use of [closest](https://gomakethings.com/checking-event-target-selectors-with-event-bubbling-in-vanilla-javascript/) above.
 The closest() method looks for the closest matching parent to an element that has a selector that you pass in.

-Let's use that by first passing it into the function as a variable:
+Let's use clickHandler by first passing it into the function as a variable:

 ```js
 function makePopover(content) {